jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

     class="string row"
 %}

+The Lydian mode describes the harmonic environment of the **IV chord**.

+**Lydian** is the only diatonic
+**major** mode with a **#4**.

 The #4 is a tritone,
 enharmonic with the b5 which is well-known as a dissonant tone.
 But sometimes,
 as in Lydian,
 it can evoke a brighter and dreamier sound.

+To get familiar with the sound of this mode, play a IV chord, then play the scale starting from the chord root to the octave above it, `4-5-6-7-1-2-3-4`
+(remembering the semitone between 3-4 and 7-1), and then play another IV chord.
+Improvise for awhile within those notes, dwelling on the 4&#x302; as "home".

+Pay particular attention to the unique sound of the #4 in this mode.
+It's the 7&#x302; degree of the parent major key.
+In F Lydian (the fourth mode of C major), it's the B note.
+This sound is the defining characteristic of the Phrygian mode.

+To compare the sound of this mode to others in the key of C major, play an F chord with its root on the 5th string 8th fret, assemble the tetrachord on the 5th and 6th strings starting from the root of the chord, and then play another F.

 ## (5) Mixolydian